 - Keep your room cool and avoid bundling up in clothing and blankets.

-- Air circulating in the room with a ceiling fan, a window fan, or even an open window may help keep the room from feeling stuffy.
+- Air circulating in the room with a ceiling fan, a window fan, or even an open window may help keep the room from feeling stuffy and too warm.